JSAbrahams/mamba/README.md

 def my_server := MyServer(some_ip)

 http_server.connect()
-if my_server.is_connected then http_serve.send "Hello World!"
+if my_server.is_connected then http_server.send "Hello World!"

 # This statement may raise an error, but for now de simply leave it as-is
 # See the error handling section for more detail